"A computer can never be held accountable, therefore a computer must never make a management decision."

 | Right-click any card | Context menu — Edit / Duplicate / Push / Delete |

-Claude Code is Anthropic's command-line agent for software engineering.
-It reads your project, understands context, and implements stories one by one.
+Claude Code reads your project, understands context, and implements stories one by one.

 Run claude in your terminal from the project root.
 Claude Code reads your existing codebase before doing anything.

-Single file vs project structure: Use "Single file" export for smaller features or when sharing with Claude.ai.
-Use "Project structure" for Claude Code — it creates one file per epic, keeping context focused per implementation session.
+Single file vs project structure: Use "Single file" for smaller features.
+Use "Project structure" for Claude Code — one file per epic keeps context focused per session.

-Engineering notes matter: The engineering notes field (in the map Overview tab) is prepended to every export.
-Use it to tell the agent about your stack, shared patterns, what's already built, and conventions it must follow.
+Engineering notes matter: Prepended to every export.
+Tell the agent about your stack, shared patterns, what's already built, and conventions it must follow.

-Export after each release: When you export for a specific release (e.g. MVP), Sutra stamps the engineering notes with what was built.
+Export after each release: Sutra stamps the engineering notes with what was built.
 Future exports tell the agent "these stories are done — don't rewrite them."

-Don't skip edge cases: The most common agent failure mode is incomplete edge case handling.
-An agent that sees "AC: user can divide" will implement happy path only.
+Don't skip edge cases: The most common agent failure mode is missing edge cases.
+"AC: user can divide" gets you happy path only.
 "AC: division by zero returns Error" changes the output entirely.

 Last updated: March 2026